wahidupal/Wahid-Profile/README.md

 ## Wahid-Profile
-A masters student in Microelectronics and Microsystems in TUHH Did my bachelor in EEE in Bangladesh
+A masters student in Microelectronics and Microsystems in TUHH.
+Did my bachelor in EEE in Bangladesh.
-Worked in Tower maintance for 9 months in Bangladesh Currnetly learning Python and R computer language as method to data analysis
+Worked in Tower maintance for 9 months in Bangladesh.
+Currnetly learning Python and R computer language as method to data analysis.
 ### Project
 - Did a project on popular Anime in My anime list website using Python
 - Did a project on popular movies in IMDB website using Python